bagder/http3-explained/en/why-ossification.md

 In order to perform their duties these boxes must know about networking and the protocols that are monitored or modified by them.
 They run software for this purpose.
-Software that is not always upgraded very frequently.
+Software that is not always upgraded frequently.

 While they are glue components that keep the Internet together they are also often not keeping up with the latest technology.
 The middle of the network